-Anyway, my second day in Hillegom, Netherlands was wonderful.
+My second day in Hillegom, Netherlands was wonderful.
 I truly got the touristy, classical taste of Holland by going and seeing giant windmills at Zaandam.
 Just Googling Zaandam will make you think you stepped into some folklore about dwarves who live in a shoe or something interesting and historical, but in person it was so incredible.
 All of the buildings are historical structures, with wooden shops leading to the windmills selling various goods such as chocolate, peanut oil, clogs, and so much more.

 Upon first arriving, it's kind of an odd experience being an American.
 Anything touristy that we have in America is usually either in the middle of a large city, or near a large city.

 The historical area in Zaandam with the windmills and shops is surrounded by fields, which has canals threading through it.
-Seriously, Netherlands and Canals is like Peanut Butter and Jelly, there is no separating them and nor would you want to!

 Amongst the shops were also museums, that showed traditional ways of baking Dutch Chocolates and various candies and foods.

-I continued my walk down the narrow pathways that the feet of many tourists have engraved into the soils of the earth, Granted, there were paved walks too, but there are so, SO many people touristing this area that the footpaths just seemed more friendly.
+I continued my walk down the narrow pathways that the feet of many tourists have engraved into the soils of the earth.
+Granted, there were paved walks too, but there are so, SO many people touristing this area that the footpaths just seemed more friendly.

 There was such a variety of cultures visiting Zaandam that in and of itself was amazing.
 Just walking through the park, I believe I counted over 10 different languages.

 How amazing is that?
 How many places in the world can you go and hear over 10 different languages in one setting?
 Maybe a lot across the pond, but here in America, you'd have to be in New York or Los Angeles or something to the liking of those places.